-Dr. Mimi Shagaga is a Licensed Clinical Psychologist (PSY29319) based in Beverly Hills, CA. She holds a Master's degree in Psychology with an emphasis in Marriage and Family Therapy and a Doctoral degree in Clinical Psychology.
+Dr. Mimi Shagaga is a Licensed Clinical Psychologist PSY29319.
+She is currently offering virtual services throughout the state of California and has physical office locations in Los Angeles and San Francisco.
+She holds a Master's degree in Psychology with an emphasis in Marriage and Family Therapy and a Doctoral degree in Clinical Psychology.
 Her areas of focus include relationship issues, life transitions, sexual addiction, behavioral addictions, substance abuse, eating disorders, neurocognitive disorders, depression and anxiety.

 Dr. Mimi believes in utilizing a collaborative approach and often incorporates humor into the therapeutic process.
 She possesses a unique ability to tap into an individual’s dynamics to address the issues they may be facing.
 By working with clients to develop goals, she strives to find a balanced solution.
 Her belief is that an effective therapeutic relationship requires trust, sensitivity, understanding and mutual respect.

 In addition to working in private practice, she has experience conducting supervision for interns, running groups and working at various inpatient facilities.
 She pulls from a variety of theoretical orientations and techniques and tailors her approach to the need of the individual or couple.
 Nontraditional techniques such as creative arts therapy, music therapy, art therapy and the incorporation of holistic techniques are occasionally used as well.